DMACC offers to pay instructors $500 per credit for the

 online portion of a course, if the course has

 never been taught online before.
-The following are instructions regarding the Online Course Grant Application Process.
-All of these forms must be completed and submitted in order to be paid.
+Follow the instructions below for Online Course Grant Process.
+All steps and forms must be completed and submitted to Distance Learning in order to be paid.

 Printable version of these instructions

-You must contact the Distance Learning Director to setup an appointment with your Dean to determine if there is a need for your desired course.
-Please follow the following procedure:
+Contact Distance Learning to setup an appointment with your Dean/Provost to determine if there is a need for your desired course.
+Please follow this procedure:

 - Complete the

-Online Course Development Grant Application document (3 pages: includes
+Online Course Development Grant Application (3 pages, includes a

 Course Plan).
-This documentation must be distributed to the Program Chair, District Chair (if applicable) and Dean/Provost for approval signatures.
+Then distribute it to your Program Chair, District Chair (if applicable), and Dean/Provost for approval signatures.

-- Enroll in Blackboard training if you have not already.
+Blackboard Blended/Online Training if you have not already completed it.

-After you finish development of the course and before classes begin, proceed as follows:
+After you finish course development and before the class is scheduled to begin, proceed as follows: